How much do dispensaries pay per pound? The price is dropping

 Without question, the cannabis business in the state of Massachusetts is booming.
-As of April 2022, there were 887 licensed cannabis establishments in the state with over 100 applications pending.
-And, retailers have reported an astounding $2.87 billion in cannabis sales since November 2018.
+As of August 2023, there were 1490 licensed cannabis establishments in the state with over 200 applications pending.
+According to the Cannabis Control Commission, adult-use retailers have reported an astounding $4 billion in cannabis sales since the first recreational stores opened in November 2018.

 By all rights, it sounds like there’s no time like the present to be a cannabis cultivator.
 However, growers also have to keep an eye on the market to plan accordingly and continue to reap viable profits.
 The prices of cannabis have declined, but with good reason, and the market in MA is hyper-competitive.
 As a grower, this means sustaining profit margins can take a little more forethought, planning, and a little more marketing effort.